top of page

 Irome no Kasane is the term used for the many set colour robe combinations in the Heian era.
 These sets had names which referenced flowers and plants associated with the seasons in waka poetry.

-Kasane, the art of colour layering, is a fascinating art, which doesn't allow for the individuality of the wearer.
-Rather it is necessary to follow seasonal rules and templates, layering one gauzy colour on top of another to transform two textile layers into one particular shade of cherry blossom, for example.
+Kasane, the art of colour layering, is a fascinating art, in which it is necessary to follow seasonal rules and templates, layering one gauzy colour on top of another to transform two textile layers into one particular shade of cherry blossom, for example.

 I was lucky enough to discover the Kasane exhibition called Living Colours at Japan House in London in 2019, and I was thrilled to see the subtle varying shades of colour first hand.